Polo Grounds: John T. Brush Stairway

 The only part of the Polo Grounds that still remains is the "John T. Brush Stairway", which runs down Coogan's Bluff from Edgecombe Avenue to Harlem River Driveway at about 158th Street.
 The stairway, named for John T. Brush—the then-recently deceased owner of the Giants—opened in 1913 and led to a ticket booth overlooking the stadium.
 The stairway reportedly offered a clear view of the stadium for fans who did not purchase tickets to a game.
 A marker on the stairway reads: "The John T. Brush Stairway Presented By The New York Giants."

-In November 2011, it was reported that the stairway would undergo a $950,000 restoration, thanks to donations from the New York Giants, Jets, Yankees, Mets, San Francisco Giants, and Major League Baseball.
-The restoration was scheduled to be completed in September 2012, but in February 2013 it was announced that a "soft opening" would take place in spring 2013.
-After numerous delays, the restored steps opened finally in early August 2014.
-The restored stairway is considered a city historic landmark.
+Donations from the New York Giants, Jets, Yankees, Mets, San Francisco Giants, and Major League Baseball enabled a $950,000 restoration project that began in 2011.
+The restoration was scheduled to be completed in September 2012, but after numerous delays, the restored steps opened finally in early August 2014.